Top reasons for cart abandonment and how to address them

 Choose the features you need

 It’s easy to get carried away and add all the features you think will benefit your users.
-But in doing so, you might overcomplicate the shopping process, confuse the customer, and contribute to cart abandonment.
+However, doing so might overcomplicate the shopping process, confuse the customer, and increase cart abandonment.

 To avoid this, you should carefully consider the consumer buying journey.
 Ask yourself whether each buyer step adds value to your customer’s shopping experience.
 For instance, a feature that allows customers to compare products might be helpful in an electronics store but not so much for customized posters.

-Choose only the features you need and keep your online store simple and user-friendly to reduce the chances of cart abandonment.
+To reduce the chances of cart abandonment, choose only the features you need and keep your online store simple and user-friendly.

 Collect customer feedback about pain points